 There are lots of choices when looking for a wooden or bamboo toothbrush available on Amazon in the US.
 We'll show you our top picks for the best natural toothbrush and explain why you might consider using them.

 The Wowe bamboo toothbrush takes the cake for best eco-friendly toothbrush overall.
 This natural bamboo brush comes in a pack of four, either to last a single person a whole year, or to provide one for everyone in the family.
 What's more, the packaging is 100% plastic free and made from completely recycled material.

 “Enter this toothbrush, with a nice ergonomic handle and very soothing soft bristles.
 Aside from the eco-friendliness (they're apparently also compostable), they really do have a nice feeling on my gums.”

-What could make brushing your teeth more fun than a colorful rainbow bamboo toothbrush?
-These natural toothbrushes feature soft nylon bristles and a smooth bamboo ergonomic handle.
+What could make brushing your teeth more fun than a rainbow bamboo toothbrush?
+Some brands like The Giving Brush and TEEROVA offer a few more colorful environmentally friendly rainbow toothbrushes.
+These feature soft nylon bristles and a smooth bamboo ergonomic handle.
 The packaging is 100% recycled and biodegradable.